Odakyu 50000 series VSE: Withdrawal

 Odakyu initially planned to refurbish the 50000 series trains.
 However, as a result of the train type's overall difficulty to repair and advanced technology required to do so, Odakyu announced on 17 December 2021 its decision to retire them.
 On 29 January 2022, set 50002 was adorned with decorations to commemorate the type's withdrawal.

 The trains were relegated from regular service to special service only on 11 March 2022, and were planned to be completely retired in 2023.
 On 23 and 24 September 2023, Odakyu held special group tours where the two VSE sets ran and passed each other side by side.
 These were the final runs of set 50002, which was retired immediately afterwards.

 In 2023, Odakyu announced that the last set, set 50001 would be retired in December of that year.
 Commemorative goods and NFTs of the 50000 series were placed for sale.
 Several tours were scheduled in November and December using set 50001, and charter service using the 50000 series ended on or before 30 November.
 Set 50001 made its final run on 10 December 2023, marking the retirement of the series.
+The two trainsets travelled a total distance of 6.23 e6km over the type's 18-year service life.